Does Garcinia Cambogia work?

 The conclusion was as follows:

-“Evidence from clinical research studies suggests that Garcinia / HCA extracts cause short-term fat loss.
+?Evidence from clinical research studies suggests that Garcinia/HCA extracts generate short-term fat loss.

-However, the magnitude of this effect is small, it is no longer statistically significant when only rigorous clinical research studies are considered, and its clinical relevance seems questionable. ”
+However, the magnitude of this effect is small, ceases to be statistically significant when only rigorous clinical research studies are considered, and its clinical relevance seems questionable.

-In other words, the effect when it exists is small and short-lived, and if only rigorous studies are considered, the effect is no longer even statistically significant and clinically relevant.
+In other words, the effect, when it exists, is small and short-lived, and if only rigorous studies are considered, the effect is no longer even statistically significant or clinically relevant.

-In 2013, another meta-analysis was published that reached similar conclusions, stating that although the results in animals have been promising and real, in humans they disappoint.
+In 2013, another meta-analysis was published that reached similar conclusions, stating that although the results in animals were promising and real, in humans they are disappointing.

-Garcinia cambogia extract does not seem to be a great help in weight loss, at least that's what human studies show.
+Garcinia Cambogia doesn't seem to be a great help with weight loss, at least that's what human studies show.

-Although the results have been very promising in animals, to date, great utility in using this supplement for weight loss in humans has not yet been demonstrated.
+Although the results have been very promising in animals, to date, there has not yet been much demonstrated utility in using this supplement for weight loss in humans.

-If you think that the possibility of losing an extra 1kg at the end of three months justifies the use of this supplement, well, then it might be worth it.
+If you consider that the possibility of losing an extra 1kg at the end of three months justifies using this supplement, well, then maybe it's worth it.

-But in fact, does it justify investing in something that, even when it works, the effects are so modest?
+But in reality, does it justify investing in something that, even when it works, the effects are so modest?

-Finally, here are some articles that can be useful for you on various supplements to lose weight.
+Finally, here are some articles that may be useful to you about various weight loss supplements.

 Maybe (very) little